FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Trundhom Sun Chariot

-The Bronze Age is a prehistoric period dated to approximately 3300 BC to 1200 BC.
+The Bronze Age is a prehistoric period dated to approximately 3300 B.C. to 1200 B.C.
 It arose following the Chalcolithic period during which early metals of copper and gold were crafted, as well as the first alloys of copper and tin, from which bronze is derived.

-The first bronze pieces produced were predominantly used for arms and jewelry, gold was a prized material.
+The first bronze pieces produced were predominantly used for tools and jewelry, gold was a prized material.
 Artisans used gold to fashion into heavy jewelry and elaborate vessels used in ritual offerings dedicated to the forces of nature such as water, trees, and mountains.

-One vessel discovered at Knossos and dated about 1700 to 1600 BC, is the bull's head rhyton, carved from black steatite and gold leaf horns, was used as drinking vessel.
+One vessel discovered at Knossos and dated about 1700 to 1600 B.C., is the bull's head rhyton, carved from black steatite and gold leaf horns, was used as drinking vessel.

 In terms of fashion, one of the most famous discoveries was the Egtvd coffins in Jutland, Denmark.
 Contained within an oak coffin were the remains of a young girl attired in linen bodice with half-length sleeves, short skirt which featured a series of linen strings attached to a sash wound twice around the waist, and a bone comb.